ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Methodology

-Steps 2, 3, and 4 end with an achieved milestone, and the three-fold testing is required at every step, as discussed in Section \ref{indevelopment eval}.
 We selected the most relevant information, keeping ApplE small yet specific.
-We have also utilized multiple ontology design patterns (ODPs) \cite{gangemi2009ontology} and entities from established ontologies wherever possible (see table \ref{tab1}).
-The ontology was built using middle entity expansion, and the naming scheme aims to be self-explanatory, thus aiding its value as a resource.
+We have also utilized multiple ontology design patterns (ODPs) and entities from established ontologies where possible.
+The ontology was built using middle-out expansion \cite{peroni2016samod}, and the naming scheme aims to be self-explanatory, thus aiding its value as a resource.

-\paragraph{\textbf{Developing Domain Taxonomy.}} Two aspects are required when making an ethical decision -- theoretical and practical.
-To represent the theoretical aspects (colored purple in Fig. \ref{upper-level ontology diagram}), we used concepts from the field of applied ethics.
-For the practical factors, we considered the context of an event (colored green in Fig. \ref{upper-level ontology diagram}).
-The diagram shows the interacting concepts between the two categories, modeled separately in the ApplE ontology, to provide ease of modular development.
-The relationships between the theoretical and practical aspects of our ontology serve as bridge principles usually used in applied ethics to translate the theoretical normative philosophies into applicable concepts in real-world use cases \cite{nagel1990bridging}.
-This upper ontology is the first \textit{modelet} we created, from which we iteratively expanded more entities.
+Contextual (colored green in Figure \ref{upper-level ontology diagram}) and theoretical aspects (colored purple in Figure. \ref{upper-level ontology diagram}) are considered when making an ethical decision.
+The diagram shows the interacting concepts between the two categories, modeled separately in the ApplE ontology, to provide modular development.
+The relationships between these serve as bridge principles usually used in applied ethics to translate the theoretical normative philosophies into applicable concepts in real-world use cases \cite{nagel1990bridging}.
+This upper ontology is the first \textit{modelet} we created, which we expanded iteratively.